4GeeksAcademy/python-functions-programming-exercises/exercises/05-Defining-vs-Calling-a-function/README.md

 # `05` Defining vs Calling a function

-Functions will only exists if you or somebody else defines them... is the only way the language compiler/interpreter knows they exist, therefore is able to run them when you call them.
+Functions will only exists if you or somebody else defines them... it is the only way the language compiler/interpreter knows they exist, therefore it's able to run them when you call them.

 To define a function we need to write this basic code formula: